miklevin/Pipulate.com/software.md

 This is a million-dollar trick that gives you a lightweight NoSQL database for every occasion.
-It especially enables the pattern of grabbing and saving the raw-data first, then loading, extracting and transforming it (turning it into useful "deliverables") later.
+It especially enables the pattern of grabbing and saving the raw-data first, then loading, extracting and transforming it later.

+Bonus: ***ETL** stands for Extract, Transform & Load, standard terminology in the industry for this type of work.

 #### Persistent Dicts Wired to SQLite3